Alden S. Gooch: Career and professional affiliations

 At George Washington University, Gooch served as assistant professor of medicine and associate director of the Heart Station from 1966 to 1969.
 At Deborah Heart and Lung Center, he served as the vice chairman of the division of cardiology, director of the outpatient clinic, and director of the cardiology training program.
 He also served as the associate professor of medicine at the Robert Wood Johnson Medical School of Rutgers University and held the same position at Temple University School of Medicine.
 Throughout his career, in addition to his book, he edited three books and published over 75 scientific articles and 20 abstracts.

-He was also was a visiting lecturer at Albert Einstein Medical Center and a representative of the New Jersey Council of Clinical Cardiology to the American Heart Association.
+He was also a visiting lecturer at Albert Einstein Medical Center and a representative of the New Jersey Council of Clinical Cardiology to the American Heart Association.

 Gooch was a fellow at the following organizations: